Having a Healthy Pregnancy

 - Keep your diet rich in protein.
 Too little protein can cause fluid retention.

 - Notify your health care provider if your hands or face swell.
-This might be a warning sign of toxemia, a pregnancy illness.
+This might be a warning sign of preeclampsia or toxemia, a pregnancy related high blood pressure.

 - Rest on your side during the day to help increase blood flow to your kidneys.